- 3.1. Encoded Text Areas

 Smaller graphic elements such as (ornamental) asterisks, solid or curly lines, smaller illustrations, etc., that perform a structural function – for instance, as separators between headings and/or sections – are captured as:

 4. Structuring and Enrichment of the Works

 4.1.1.
 Multi-Volume Works

-Multi-volume works are encoded as one XML dataset
+Multi-volume works are encoded as one XML dataset that contains groups

 group) of texts (namely volumes: